 Turning to the psychological literature on word, meaning, sense and thought, picking up on our earlier comments on the significance for us of Vygotsky’s work in particular, it is clear that he struggled with the relationship between these.
 According to Zinchenko (2007), Vygotsky dictated the last chapter of Thinking and Speech (1986) as he lay dying.
 His formulation in that last chapter differs greatly from his first chapter in relation to meaning and sense and the word, but of course there was no way he could rethink and rewrite the whole text.
 Zinchenko says that at first Vygotsky had a fairly weak role for meaning: “as a meditational means between thought and word” (op cit, p.
 226).
 At the end of the book he indicates that meaning is the public side of word whereas sense is “closer to the dark side”, in that it is private, though expressible if desired.

 What is clear, though, is that Vygotsky retained the idea that word is the beginning of cognition, in the same sense that pointing to or pointing out an object begins the development of sense and meaning.
-We might conjecture, then, that having a name, a label, in this case function, early in their learning, around which concept images are built over time is a support for students in their learning and may well be critical in the early development of a more coherent structure as seen in general among the Israeli students than the English.
-We need to be clear, though, that we are not advocating that in teaching mathematics we should return to starting with title and definition as if these ‘naturally’ encapsulate a concept.
+We might conjecture, then, that having a name, a label, in this case function, early in their learning, around which concept images are built over time is a support for students in their learning and may well be critical in the early development of the more coherent structure of understanding as seen in general among the Israeli students than the English.
 The word is the beginning of cognition, which then calls for all the work of the teacher and the resources to bring meaning, through concept images and activities, building towards sense.
+We need to be clear, though, that we are not advocating that in teaching mathematics we should return to starting with title and definition as if these ‘naturally’ encapsulate a concept, nor are we saying that the Israel curriculum is, in any sense, 'better'.

+In terms of the issues raised in this study, there is some research that can be done to compare systematically the conceptual learning effects of curricula that differ in the attention paid to the deliberate use of the word 'function' as an organiser in a range of mathematical contexts, and it could be used with or without formal treatment.

 References